 There is even a song written about the kamkake!
 You will hear it if you attend a performance of the historical play, Klemetspelet.

-In the summer, an aspiring new generation of bakers prepares kamkake at Sørfjelltunet in Bleikvasslia.
+In the summer, an aspiring new generation of bakers prepares kamkake at Sørfjelltunet in Bleikvasslia and at the Open Air Museum in Bjerka (Bygdetunet).
 These young people proudly continue this local tradition.
-If you visit Bleikvasslia then, you can see how the kamkake is made – and, most importantly, savour it fresh and hot from a stone oven!
+If you visit, you can see how the kamkake is made – and, most importantly, savour it fresh and hot from a stone oven!
 Naturally enough, every August, the tasty flatbread is celebrated with its very own Kamkake Festival.
 Thousands of the kamkake are devoured with a happy smile.

-Fortunately, kamkake can also be bought year round at Korgfjellet Fjellstue, Lille Havfruen Café, Kaffekroken Hjemmebakeri and from the Coop grocery store in Korgen – as well as at most events in the Okstindan Nature and Culture Park.
+Fortunately, kamkake can also be bought year round from the Coop grocery store in Korgen, at Korgfjellet Fjellstue and other cafés in the area, – as well as at most events in the Okstindan Nature and Culture Park.